Subqueries

 RETURN p, r, friend

-We’ll get the same results, which is nice, but so far all we’ve achieved is the same thing with more code!
+You will get the same result, which is nice, but so far all you’ve achieved is the same thing with more code!

-Let’s next write a subquery that does more powerful filtering than what we can achieve with the WHERE
+Next, let’s write a subquery that filters more powerfully than what can be achieved with the WHERE

 function alone.